nginxinc/nginx-wiki/source/modules/echo.rst

   Thanks Marcus Clyne for providing this idea.

 Getting involved
 ----------------

-You'll be very welcomed to submit patches to the Author_ or just ask for a commit bit to the `source repository`_ on GitHub.
+You'll be very welcomed to submit patches to the Author_ or just ask for a commit bit to the `echo.source-repository`_ on GitHub.

 Author
 ------
 Yichun "agentzh" Zhang (章亦春) *<agentzh@gmail.com>*, CloudFlare Inc.

 This wiki page is also maintained by the author himself, and everybody is encouraged to improve this page as well.

 Copyright & License
 -------------------
 Copyright (c) 2009-2014, Yichun "agentzh" Zhang (章亦春) <agentzh@gmail.com>, CloudFlare Inc.

 This module is licensed under the terms of the BSD license.